Installations

 Compliance with IAQ Regulations

-Ventilation has been recognized as the first line of defense for healthy buildings.
-Smart infrastructure and high-performing buildings guidelines stipulate that the accurate measurement of outdoor airflow rates are a fundamental component of healthy and energy efficient building operation.
+Ventilation is the first line of defense for healthy buildings.
+Smart infrastructure and high-performing buildings guidelines require accurate outdoor airflow measurements as a key part of efficient and healthy building operation.

 Smart Building Ready